r-devel/r-dev-env/docs/contributor_guide/contributing_to_docs.md

 - To start the local development server and preview changes, run the following command:

 ```

 mkdocs serve
 ```

-T will compile the documentation and serve it locally.
+This will compile the documentation and serve it locally.
 You can access the documentation by opening a web browser and navigating to
 <http://localhost:8000>.